composify-js/composify/packages/docs/pages/docs/catalog/index.md

 ## Optional props

-You can make a prop optional by setting the `optional` field to `true`.
+You can make a prop optional by setting `optional: true`.

 ```tsx
 Catalog.register('HeroBanner', {